 STOPPED: Work on this topic has been interrupted for the reason specified

-Moreover, in order to ensure the information collected is valid and up-to-date, the template requests the approvals from relevant peoples to be obtained.
+Moreover, in order to ensure the information collected is valid and up-to-date, the template requests the approvals from relevant people to be obtained.

 Using Template to Collect Requirements for the Open Data Platform

-Follow the guidance given by the generic template (refer to the EGI wikisite), we plan the following activities in order to gather requirements for the Open Data Platform：1) scope the investigation 2) prepare the template, 3) collect the information 4) review and get approvals from the communities.
+Following the guidance given by the generic template (refer to the EGI wikisite), we have planned the following activities in order to gather requirements for the Open Data Platform：1) scope the investigation 2) prepare the template, 3) collect the information 4) review and get approvals from the communities.

 Scope the investigation.
 We firstly meet with the technology development team to understand what aspects that Open Data Platform would want to inquire the community.

-Prepare the template: Open Data Platform would like to identify the current requirements, challenges and expectations of the communities interested in making their data public within EGI framework.
-Based on the technical expectations, the questions to inquire communities are focuses on:
+Prepare the template: Open Data Platform would like to identify the current requirements, challenges and expectations of the communities interested in making their data public within the EGI framework.
+Based on the technical expectations, the questions to inquire communities are focused on:

 What kind of data, in what formats and sizes is managed by the community?